Swapnilchavan13/Greyowl/grey-project/README.md

 ## Data Storage
 The application uses MongoDB as the database for storing media content data.
 The backend server handles data storage and retrieval through API endpoints.

-## Contributing
-Contributions are welcome!
-If you find any issues or want to add new features, feel free to open a pull request.